nabeel77/Nabeel77/README.md

 - 👯 I’m looking to collaborate on **Open source projects**

-- 👨‍💻 All of my projects are available at [https://www.nabeelmunir.com](https://www.nabeelmunir.com)
+- 👨‍💻 All of my projects are available at [My LinkedIn profile]([https://www.nabeelmunir.com](https://www.linkedin.com/in/nabeel-munir-8a7a99134/))

-- 💬 Ask me about **Javascript, Typescript, Java, React.js, Next.js, Node.js**
+- 💬 Ask me about **Java, Spring boot, Javascript, Typescript, Java, React.js, Next.js, Node.js,**

 - 📫 How to reach me **nabeel.beeni30@gmail.com**